AlexZajork/DigitalPhotoFrame/README.md

 # Digital Photo Frame
-A simple web application for use as a digital photo frame.
+A simple .NET CORE web application for use as a digital photo frame.
 Optionally displays current date, time, as well as the local weather using the OpenWeather API.

 ## Instructions
 Place photos in the wwwroot/photos directory.